Skill Level ( ? )

 Day two 180Km

-We leave Mt Dare Station via Blood Ck with pioneering points of interest along way until we arrive at Dalhousie Hot Springs were you’ll get to go for a beautiful swim with a water temperature of 39c (great with a cold drink).
+The day starts of with some pioneering history sight seeing as we leave Mt Dare Station via Blood Ck with pioneering points of interest along way until we arrive at Dalhousie Hot Springs were you’ll get to go for a lovely swim with a water temperature of 39c (great with a cold drink).
 We are not going to talk it up but this place is a truly a jewel in the Outback.

 Day three 120km